I love Batman.

 You will fall, sorry!!
 All of us have.
 But the important lesson is to learn to pick yourself up again and keep moving forward.
 Embrace failure and pain as your friend.
 Accept that it will happen.
 And when it happens you will learn from it and grow stronger.

-IV.
-You will Face Bigger Challenges As you Grow
+4. You Will Face Bigger Challenges as You Grow

 “You fight like a younger man, with nothing held back.
 Admirable but mistaken.” – Bane

-Then he starts ridding Gotham of criminals.
+Then he starts riding Gotham of criminals.
 With each enemy he faces, he is faced with bigger challenges.
 And that teaches him to adapt and become stronger.

-Then he faces his strongest enemy Bane and he is beaten down physically an mentally, and stripped of everything.
+Then he faces his strongest enemy Bane and he is beaten down physically and mentally, and stripped of everything.

 He learns to overcome all his challenges and enemies.